nodiscc/xsrv/roles/common/README.md

 - Upgrade all packages without waiting for unattended-upgrades `ssh user@my.example.org 'sudo apt update && sudo apt upgrade'`
 - Stop the firewall, allow all connections incoming/outgoing connections (be careful) `ssh user@my.example.org sudo firehol stop # or start` - or set `policy: ACCEPT` in firehol definitions for permanent effect
 - Backups: nothing to backup.
 See the [backup](../backup/README.md) role.
+- Upgrade from Debian 10 to Debian 11: `ansible-playbook --tags debian10to11 playbook.yml`

 ## License